INSIDE-information-systems/SensorThingsAPI/README.md

 # Intro

 Work on OGC SensorThing API Part 1: Sensing for Environmental Data.
-Contribution to the standard and its implementation
+Contribution to the standard, maturation of a reference implementation (FROST) and help to foster its implementations in various domains.

 - First on [V1 - OGC 15-078r6](http://docs.opengeospatial.org/is/15-078r6/15-078r6.html), then on [V 1.1 - OGC 18-088](https://www.ogc.org/standards/sensorthings)
 - Link to the overall standard page (includes Part 2: Tasking Core): <http://www.opengeospatial.org/standards/sensorthings>